 You may have seen the term “natural flavors” on ingredient lists.
 These are flavoring agents that food manufacturers add to their products to enhance the taste.
 However, this term can be pretty confusing and even misleading.

-This article takes a detailed look at what natural flavors are, how they compare to artificial flavors and potential health concerns.
+This article takes a detailed look at what natural flavors are, how they compare to artificial flavors and potential health concerns around them.

-According to the US FDA's Code of Federal Regulations, natural flavors are created from substances extracted from these plant or animal sources:
+According to the Food and Drug Administration (FDA) Code of Federal Regulations, natural flavors are created from substances extracted from these plant or animal sources (1):

 Natural flavors are meant to enhance flavor, not necessarily to contribute nutritional value to a food or beverage.

 These flavorings are extremely common in foods and beverages.

 In fact, research suggests they are the fourth most common ingredient on food labels (

 Natural flavors are extracted from plants and animals to create flavor enhancers that are used in processed foods.